REONTeam/reon/README.md

 This repository holds various folders for the service, and each has its own README.md which should be checked out.

-- `mail/` holds the Node.js mail server by @Matze167435
+- `mail/` holds the Node.js mail server by [Matze](https://github.com/Sudel-Matze)
-- `app/` holds various non-web applications, such as the Pokémon Trade Corner program by @thomasnet-mc
+- `app/` holds various non-web applications, such as the Pokémon Trade Corner program by [thomasnet](https://github.com/thomasnet-mc)
 - `html/` holds the web-facing section of the service; this includes scripts for various games.

 # Server Setup